topliceanu/learn/tapl-book/chapter-11.md

 _pairs_ are groups of two values of any type.
 They only support projections, ie. accessing one of the elements in the pair.
+- sometimes T1xT2 is referred to as a product type or carthesian product.
+- in {t1, t2} you need to first t1 down to a value, then t2 down to a value, then you can project!

 ```
 Syntax: